-Stephen Curtis is in his eighth season as Mason's head coach of women's tennis.
-He has established a winning program, notching a school-record 21 matches in the 2009-10 season and having at least double-digits win seasons five of his seven years here at Mason.
+Stephen Curtis is in his eleventh season as Mason's head coach of women's tennis.
+He has established a winning program, notching a school-record 21 matches in the 2009-10 season and having at least double-digits win seasons seven of his ten years here at Mason.

 He brought a lot of experience to the Mason program, having spent his career playing and teaching at many different levels.
 He quickly established himself his first year as a collegiate coach ending the season with an 12-13 record and proved it was no fluke finishing with an even better record, 14-12, in year two.

-Curtis took over the program which was 6-13 overall, 3-3 in the CAA the previous season before he arrived.
+Curtis took over the program which was 6-13 the previous season before he arrived.
 In his fourth year, Curtis led a very young team to an 11-12 overall record.
 He coached a top six headlined by three freshman, two of which finished with personal records at or above .500 overall.
 Curtis coached Mason to a 7-3 record in their final 10 matches of the spring 2008 season.

 The Patriots finished 9-12 in 2008-09.
 In his first two seasons, top player Andreea Fusea won two individual tournaments titles in the fall (2004), the DC Metro Championship and the Martha Thorn Invitational Flight A singles title at West Virginia.
 The doubles team of Maricel Ballester and Fusea won the DC Metro Championships doubles title (2005).

 By and large the best Patriots team was the 2009-10 team which cruised to a school-best 21 win season.
-The season was highlighted by freshman Kiersten Pappas, who earned All-CAA Third Team in singles and doubles competing in the No. 1 position for the Patriots and sophomore Brooke Blackwell's 19-match winning streak.
+The season was highlighted by freshman Kiersten Pappas, who earned All-CAA Third Team in singles and doubles with partner Lindsay Gray competing in the No. 1 position for the Patriots and sophomore Brooke Blackwell's 19-match winning streak.

 Curtis' teams have excelled in the classroom as well.
 The program under Curtis have distinguished itself nationally by posting the highest scores possibly for the Academic Progress Rates as determined by the NCAA.
 The program has been awarded five consecutive recognition for finishing within the top 10 percent of the national average for the Academic Progress Rates.
 "I am proud of this accomplishment as I am on our court victories.
 At Mason our players are student-athletes with the emphasis on student."